 All applicants, age 21 or younger, must submit official copies of test results from either the Classic Learning Test (CLT), Scholastic Aptitude Test (SAT) or the American College Testing (ACT) exam.
 Liberty University does not recognize the essay portion of the SAT or ACT exam for acceptance decision purposes.
 SAT scores are based on Critical Reading (now known as Evidence-based Reading and Writing) and Math portions only.
 The best scores from multiple exams may be combined for admissions purposes.
 SAT scores are based on Evidence – based Reading and Writing and Math portions only.
 The best scores from multiple exams may be combined for admissions purposes.
 However, we do not combine best test scores if the SAT was taken both before and after March 2016.
 The SAT, ACT, And CLT is not required for students 22 or older and/or who have 25+ credit hours transferred into Liberty.
 Applicants who fail to meet the minimum required scores may have their application rejected or will be evaluated on other indicators of ability to perform satisfactorily at the college level and may be admitted on Academic Caution or Probation.
 Scores will be used for academic counseling and placement.
 SAT Subject tests are not acceptable.
-Test scores may be waived if they are unobtainable due to circumstances as determined by the Resident Admissions Office.
+Test scores may be waived if they are unobtainable due to circumstances as determined by appeal and approval from the Resident Provost's Office.

 Liberty’s Institutional Codes are 5385 for the SAT and 4364 for the ACT.

 Students seeking admission into the Certificate in Aviation Maintenance Technician are not required to submit test results for admission.